 Cynthia Smith, Executive Director / Director of Medicine

 Dr. Smith has served as the Executive Director for the National Marine Mammal Foundation (NMMF) since 2010 and as Director of Medicine since 2009.
 In her role as Executive Director, Smith provides leadership to the NMMF team, guides nonprofit development, and oversees scientific advancement.
 Her vision for the NMMF is to grow the organization into a world-renowned national marine mammal center that strives to continuously advance medicine and science, enhance marine mammal conservation efforts, and provide humanitarian services.
-She leads a team of more than sixty staff, including veterinarians, scientists, behaviorists, technicians, and educators, all working toward a mission to protect the health and life of marine mammals, humans, and the oceans.
+She leads a team of more than a hundred staff, including veterinarians, scientists, behaviorists, technicians, and educators, all working toward a mission to protect the health and life of marine mammals, humans, and the oceans.

 As Director of Medicine, she provides mentorship and leadership to a robust field-ready veterinary team of marine mammal veterinarians and technicians.
 She is currently collaborating on conservation medicine projects with the National Oceanographic and Atmospheric Administration (NOAA), including the comprehensive study into the health of wild dolphins in the Gulf of Mexico in the aftermath of the Deepwater Horizon oil spill.
 Additionally, she provides consultation services to marine mammal organizations and engages the team in collaborations with marine mammal scientists around the world.
 Dr. Smith has mentored more than fifty veterinarians and veterinary students in routine and critical care of marine mammals, focusing on bottlenose dolphins and California sea lions.
 She also served as Principal Investigator on clinical research projects focused on advancing health care for managed and wild dolphins, with a special focus on diagnostic imaging.
 Prior to joining the NMMF, Smith provided progressive medical care and led clinical research for the highly acclaimed Navy Marine Mammal Program.